Abdullah Al-Hamdan

-Career
+Club career

 Al-Hamdan is an academy graduate of Al-Shabab.
 In 2018, as part of a deal between the Saudi Arabian Football Federation and La Liga, Al-Hamdan joined Spanish club Sporting Gijón's U19 squad on a six-month loan.
 He returned to Al-Shabab following the conclusion of the 2017–18 season.

 On 2 January 2019, Al-Hamdan made his debut with the first team in the King Cup match against Al-Sahel coming off the bench in the 61st minute to replace Khalid Kaabi.
 Al-Hamdan made his league debut in the match against Al-Wehda on 15 February 2019.
 He made his first start for the club in the final match of the 2018–19 season against Al-Hilal.
 On 23 September 2019, Al-Hamdan scored his first goal for the club in the Arab Club Champions Cup match against Algerian club JS Saoura, he also assisted Danilo Asprilla's goal to put Al-Shabab 3–1 ahead.
 Four days later, Al-Hamdan scored his first league goal in the 2–1 loss against Al-Ittihad.
 He ended his second season at the club scoring 5 goals in 22 appearances in all competitions.

 On 7 November 2020, Al-Hamdan came off the bench in the 94th minute and assisted Turki Al-Ammar's third goal in the 3–1 away win against Al-Fateh.
 On 23 November 2020, Al-Hamdan made his first start of the season and assisted Cristian Guanca's equalizer in the 2–2 draw against Al-Ahli.
 On 27 November 2020, Al-Hamdan came off the bench and assisted Turki Al-Ammar's winner in the 2–1 win against Damac.
 On 2 December 2020, he assisted Cristian Guanca's equalizer in the 2–2 draw against Al-Ittihad in the first leg of the Arab Club Champions Cup semi-finals.
 On 26 December 2020, Al-Hamdan started the league match against Al-Batin and assisted two goals.
 On 14 January 2021, Al-Hamdan scored his first goal of the season in the 3–0 away win against Al-Ain, he also assisted Cristian Guanca's opener.
 On 19 January 2021, he assisted Fábio Martins's equalizer in the 1–1 draw against Al-Faisaly.
 On 25 January 2021, Al-Hamdan scored once and assisted once in the 4–2 away win against Al-Wehda.
 On 6 February 2021, Al-Hamdan made his final appearance for Al-Shabab in the 4–1 home win against Al-Raed.
 He left the pitch in tears while being replaced by Odion Ighalo in the 84th minute.
 He made 51 appearances for Al-Shabab in all competitions and scored 7 goals and recorded 12 assists.

 On 6 February 2021, Al-Hamdan joined Al-Hilal on a five-year contract for a reported fee of SAR3 million.